Raedbou/Raedbou.github.io/_posts/2022-05-11-MP_Neural_PDE_Solvers.md

   - [Optimization algorithms](https://towardsdatascience.com/understanding-optimization-algorithms-in-machine-learning-edfdb4df766b) ( and if you are more into reading papers, you might enjoy reading this [survey](https://arxiv.org/pdf/1906.06821.pdf))

-### Graph Neural Networks and Message Passing Neural Netorks
+### Graph Neural Networks and Message Passing Neural Networks
 The concept of graph embedding, aggregation and message passing.
 Many good resources to present this with graphs.
 Also from the main paper of the blog.